o1-labs/rfcs/0010-zkvm-keccak.md

 #### XOR

-The XOR of 16-bit can be computed using addition of their expansions.
+The XOR of 16-bit can be computed using addition over the underlying field of their expansions.
 The 16-bit output of the XOR will be located on the $4n$ positions, whereas the intermediate positions will contain any possible carry terms.

 Given expanded `left`, `right` inputs both in $\mathbb B^{64}$, the sparse representation of $XOR_{64}$ can be constrained in quarters of 16 bits, as: